Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Relations and inequalities between Sobol' indices and Shapley effects

 We now consider, as in \cite{kuctar12}, the Ishigami function, a non-linear model involving interaction effects which writes:

 where $X_i \sim \dustd[-\pi,\pi] \; \forall i=1,2,3$ with a non-zero correlation $\rho$ between a pair of variables.

 Our study considers correlations between $X_1$ and $X_3$ only, $X_2$ being independent of $X_1$ and $X_3$.
-This model has a block-additive structure (as in Eq. \eqref{eq:addind} up to a permutation between $X_2$ and $X_3$).
-The sensitivity measures depicted in Figure \ref{fig:ishig13} were obtained with a numerical procedure explained in the next section.
-We observe that the sandwich effect is respected for $X_1$ and $X_3$.
+This model has a block-additive structure (as in Eq. \eqref{eq:addind} up to a permutation between $X_2$ and $X_3$). { The sensitivity measures depicted in Figure \ref{fig:ishig13} were obtained with the two numerical procedures explained in \ref{sec:direct}.
+The computational cost ($C=7.3\times 10^5$) is the same between Fig. \ref{fig:ishig13} (a) and Fig. \ref{fig:ishig13} (b).
+These two results have been provided in order to enhance our confidence on the correctness of the estimates as analytical values are unavailable.} We observe that the ``sandwich effect'' is respected for $X_1$ and $X_3$.
 As $X_2$ is independent from the group $(X_1,X_3)$ and it has no interaction with that group, the Shapley index of $X_2$ equals both its full first-order and independent total indices.
 These results confirm the general results discussed above for such a block-additive structure.
 Moreover, the Shapley effects of $X_1$ and $X_3$ get closer as the correlation between them increases.